harmony-one/h/progress/alaina-furstenberg.md

+2024-03-09 Sun (2.0 hrs): Continuation in Sora.
+Following up with the team on /p completion.

-2024-03-08 Sat: [Thread](https://x.com/harmonyprotocol/status/1898475088191901816) on the teams progress.
-Completion of Popsicle Finance and Mellow Protocol in /w.
+2024-03-08 Sat (2.0 hrs): [Thread](https://x.com/harmonyprotocol/status/1898475088191901816) on the teams progress.
+Completion of Sonic compatibility in /w.
+Creations using Sora relating to blue hearts, butterflies, harmonious symphonies, and DeFi.

 2024-03-07 Fri: Community update section plus tweet.
 Continuation in /w, filling out the auto-rebalancing and completing research for Arakis, Gamma, DefiEdge, and Unipilot.
 Promotion of [UniFAI](https://x.com/harmonyprotocol/status/1898050971416379721) on X